-- xpdf is available from www.foolabs.com/xpdf/download.html - Download it and install in a directory under the knowledgebase
+- xpdf is available from www.foolabs.com/xpdf/download.html - Download and install it.

 Update the setting to point to xpdf

 Once you have installed xpdf, you also need to set the correct path it in the Settings.

 - You can find this under Settings menu, Settings -> Files -> XPDF installation path - Make sure that this points to the directory where you installed xpdf.
 For example: /usr/local/bin/ or c:/wwwroot/xpdf/ - Set this to 'off' to de-activate this option. - When you click "Save", test pdf file will be parsed/indexed and error occurs if it failed.